I used to think there was only one type of marketing, and it was simply the act of promoting and selling.

 Consumer wants and needs

 This element is very similar to the first P, “product”.
 The difference between the two is that Lauterborn believed extensive consumer research should be done to comprehend if there truly is a need for the new product.
 The wants and needs of customers should drive the creation of any new product or service.
+To understand the wants and needs of your target market, use reviews to get customer feedback as well as competitive insights.

 This element goes beyond the actual price of the product or service being offered.
 The cost can be the opportunity cost, the loss of a potential gain from an alternative, or even the customer’s time spent or gas burned to obtain the item.